derossiwang/Mask_RCNN/README.md

 3. Click `Choose File` button to chose a 'jpg' image, then upload the image to model via `Upload and Detect`button.
 Wait for the computer to run the detection/colour-splash.
 ![successfully setup server](assets/upload.JPG)
    1. It is highly recommend that you have a GPU card to use this repo.
 Otherwise the detection can be extremely slow.
-   2. Note that depends on the image quality, numbers of potential fruit objects in image and your computational power, the Duration of detection can vary greatly.
-It can take from 30 seconds at minimum, it can also take up to 10 minutes if you detect a high quality & high fruit density image on a less powerful GPU.
+   2. ***Note that depends on the image quality, numbers of potential fruit objects in image and your computational power, the Duration of detection can vary greatly.*** It can take from 30 seconds at minimum, it can also take up to 10 minutes if you detect a high quality & high fruit density image on a less powerful GPU. **Hence, Please be patient.**
-4. The detection result will be shown on the output web page.
+4. The detection result will be shown automatically via another web page.
 ![successfully setup server](assets/result.JPG)
      1. You can also manually inspect the result from the 'MASK_RCNN/samples/pearBanana/static/images'.
 The 'detection_result.jpg' is the output of your standard detection.
 The 'splash_result.jpg' is the output of your colour splash detection.
 The console also provides some useful information about the image.  *If you find the webpage keeps showing the same picture, it is because the browser cache.
 Please manually inspect your local result file*.
 ![successfully setup server](assets/useful_output.JPG)